 The open window has to be interesting however.
 It has to tell a story.
 A team photograph outside your office does not tell a story.
 A photograph of technicians operating machinery on the other hand, provides visual information into the process of making your products.

-This is obviously not an option open to everyone, but influencers are a great way to expand brand awareness quickly.
+Influencers are a great way to expand brand awareness quickly.
 If you don’t have a large budget you may need to be a savvy negotiator and sweet-talk influencers into sharing your posts.

 A realistic option for accruing more followers is to run a giveaway campaign.
 Unlike Facebook, Instagram does not have rigid promotion rules.
 Asking users to tag a friend or post photos and videos drives awareness.